Long Island Real Estate Dispute Lawyers

 - Parol Agreement; and/or

 - Actions of the parties over a considerable period of time.

-While a boundary is usually fixed by deed, will or other instrument of conveyance, boundaries may also be established by equitable doctrines like adverse possession and estoppel.
+While a boundary is usually fixed by deed, will, or other instruments of conveyance, boundaries may also be established by equitable doctrines like adverse possession and estoppel.

 When the parties cannot agree, parties can submit their boundary-line matter to arbitration or mediation to settle the dispute.

-Our firm is experienced in all aspects of title disputes, and can help you to discover and clear title issues.
+Our Long Island real estate dispute lawyers are experienced in all aspects of title disputes and can help you to discover and clear title issues.

 Down Payment Dispute

 While unrelated to the title in a property, another common real estate dispute involves the disposition of the down payment when a sale of the property falls through.
 During most commercial and residential sales, the purchaser is required to put down money in advance before closing, known as the down payment or deposit.
 Provisions relating to the down payment are usually present in the contract of sale for the property.
 If the purchaser backs out of the contract, then the seller will keep the down payment as damages for the breach (the seller can also alternatively pursue general damages, specific performance, or rescission).
 So long as the seller can establish that it was ready, willing, and able to perform pursuant to the contract, a provision providing for the retention of the down payment will be enforced as a matter of course, regardless of whether the down payment exceeds the seller’s actual damages.